Animal symbolism: What does each animal represent? What animals bring good luck?

 Elephants too are renowned for being lucky – especially in Eastern society: “Put an Elephant facing the door if you want to bring good luck into the home” goes the saying.
 Anyway, it is meant to ensure that only good fortune passes through.
 Even the humble Pig is considered lucky by some: The Irish say: “It’s the pig who pays the bills” and even in China where, although not thought of as a particularly smart animal, it is one of their horoscope animals, and so people born in the Year of the Pig can expect to attract wealth and good fortune when that year comes around.

-So, please take a look at our online shop for animals that symbolise good luck (or have other accepted meanings) that could make them very suitable as gifts to pass on your good luck wishes to a friend or loved-one.
+So, please take a look at our Good Luck Gift Shop for animals that symbolise good luck (or have other accepted meanings) that could make them very suitable as gifts to pass on your good luck wishes to a friend or loved-one.

 Myth, legend, folklore, religion has added to people’s belief in the symbolism of animals and make some animals luckier than others: Elephant, Butterfly, Turtle, Ladybird, Owl, Gecko, Rooster . .